-Please complete the FYP College Preference Form and Housing Form, which will appear on your Application Status Page in early March.
+Please complete the FYP College Preference Form, Housing Form, and Interests form, which will appear on your Application Status Page in early March.

-Login to your status page to complete this and all of your other required and optional forms before the May 30th deadline.
+Login to your status page to complete these and all of your other required and optional forms before the May 30th deadline.

 Community Based Learning (CBL) expands the walls of the classroom to include the community beyond SLU.
 Students who engage in CBL courses have the unique opportunity to actively engage in their learning by spending two hours a week outside of class time in a placement with one of our community partners.
 CBL also allows students to bring the world outside back into the classroom learning experience.